Intervention IP-059: SI! Program for Cardiovascular Health Promotion in Early Childhood

 Citations:

-- Fernandez-Jimenez R, Jaslow R, Bansilal S, Santana M, Diaz-Munoz R, Latina J, Soto AV, Vedanthan R, Al-Kazaz M, Giannarelli C, Kovacic JC, Bagiella E, Kasarskis A, Fayad ZA, Hajjar RJ, Fuster V. Child Health Promotion in Underserved Communities: The FAMILIA Trial.
+Fernandez-Jimenez R, Jaslow R, Bansilal S, Santana M, Diaz-Munoz R, Latina J, Soto AV, Vedanthan R, Al-Kazaz M, Giannarelli C, Kovacic JC, Bagiella E, Kasarskis A, Fayad ZA, Hajjar RJ, Fuster V. Child Health Promotion in Underserved Communities: The FAMILIA Trial.
 Journal of the American College of Cardiology.
 2019 Apr 30;73(16):2011-2021.
-PubMed DOI
+PubMed

 Yes